SolboxOSS/sproxy/README.md

 ## License

-solproxy is is dual-licensed under the GNU Lesser General PublicLicense (LGPLv2.1+)
+solproxy is is dual-licensed under the GNU General PublicLicense (GPLv2.0) & Solbox commercial license